rob-scape/hgw-mod1-firmwares/README.md

 LED Indicator (D3)
 Flashes on every valid trigger output (either F3 or F4).

-This combination of probability control, step sequencing, trigger skipping, and glitch bursts makes the module highly versatile for generative rhythms, random variations, and chaotic textures.
+This combination of probability control, step sequencing, trigger skipping, and glitch bursts makes the module versatile for generative rhythms, random variations, and chaotic textures.